blowb/blowb-doc/install-internet-service-docker/owncloud.rst

     --add-host smtp-server:$HOST_ADDR --volumes-from owncloud-data blowb/owncloud

 The Dockerfile from which the image was generated is `available
-<https://registry.hub.docker.com/u/blowb/owncloud/dockerfile/>`_.
-For the first time the container starts will download
+<https://hub.docker.com/r/blowb/owncloud/~/dockerfile/>`_.
+For the first time the container starts, it will download and
-and decompress the ownCloud installation to ``/var/www/html/``.
+decompress the ownCloud installation to ``/var/www/html/``.

 Configure Nginx
 ---------------

-Now run the following command to set up Nginx, after replacing ``owncloud.example.com`` with your ownCloud domain:
+Now run the following command to set up Nginx, after replacing ``owncloud.example.com`` with the domain to be used by
+ownCloud:
 ::

    cd $DOCKER_SHARE/nginx